rxode2 and mrgsolve: A Feature Comparison

 Multiple ODE solvers

-rxode2 ships three solver backends that can be selected per run:
+rxode2 ships several solver backends that can be selected per run:

 | Solver | Type | Use case |